 Subjects that offer a grounding in the skills required for the course, such as languages, classical civilisation, English (language or literature), history, history of art and literary criticism, are particularly useful, but we are happy to admit students with a science-based backgrounds as well.

 Students who are invited for interview are asked to take a college registered written assessment, which will last one hour.
 You do not need to register yourself for the written assessment as it will be organised automatically by the College if you are invited for interview.

-After you apply you (for both 3 and 4 year courses) need to send one marked essay so that we can see how you think on paper.
+After you apply you (for both 3 and 4 year courses) need to send two marked pieces of written work so that we can see how you think on paper.
 At least one should be in essay format.
 We provide information to all applicants how to submit this.